Janice aboard Seaweed,

 with spines showing.
 Alas, they are tapered (1" deep at the aft and

 almost 3" forward) so there's a lot less space for books.
 Maybe one day

 Update: In the Autumn of 2013 I was

 indeed gifted with a Kindle and it's marvelous.
 Thanks to He-Who-Must-Not-Be-Named

-(not Voldemort, although I do have the seven
+(not Voldemort, although I do have on Kindle the

 Fantastic Beasts and Where to Find Them,

 along with The Tales of Beedle the Bard)